j2commerce/guide/troubleshooting-guide/troubleshoot-product-display-module-issues.md

 If it is already set to Bootstrap 3, change to Default layout and check.

 Still no luck ?
-Make sure your template has full boostrap support.
+Make sure your template has full bootstrap support.
 Another possible reason the css might be conflicting.

 ## Do you want to display specific products in your site ? <a id="do-you-want-to-display-specific-products-in-your-site-"></a>